Last Updated on

 Manufactured and chemical laundry detergent can have a number of negative effects on our skin and bodies.
 Not only that, but it impacts the environment negatively too.
 Chemical detergents are slowly becoming a thing of the past, and it’s about time we all started making the switch to something a little gentler.

 Natural detergents and washing powders are the way forward, and you’d be surprised by how well they work on clothes.
 They also remain an affordable choice, as well as easy to make.
 If you’re ready to delve into the world of homemade detergent, you better buckle up because it’s one exciting ride through a world of ingredients and combinations you never thought to use.
+Take a look at the homemade fabric conditoner guide.

 In this detailed guide, you’ll find a whole host of recipes, as well as more information about what natural cleaners are and why you should be using them.
 Plus, if you find yourself really inspired, you can check out my guide to cleaning your washing machine which is packed with great natural cleaning methods to keep your washer sparkling fresh.